Pilot-Aided Distributed Multi-Group Multicast Precoding Design for Cell-Free Massive MIMO: Conclusions

 \section{Conclusions}

-Distributed multi-group multicast precoding designs are proposed for cell-free massive MIMO systems relying on minimal OTA training overhead.
+We proposed fully distributed multi-group multicast precoding designs for cell-free massive MIMO systems with modest training overhead.
 The sum-group MSE minimization is initially considered to guarantee absolute MSE fairness within each multicast group.
 Subsequently, to simplify the computation and signaling, the sum-group MSE is approximated with the sum MSE objective.
 Considering the UE-specific rates as the performance metric, the aforementioned approximation holds well, especially at high SNR.
 An iterative bi-directional training is adopted to design the precoders and the combiners locally at each BS and at each UE, respectively.
 To this end, a new group-specific OTA uplink training resource is introduced to obtain the required group-specific cross terms from other BSs in the distributed precoding design, which eliminates the need for backhaul signaling to exchange the CSI.
-Furthermore, the distributed precoding designs are implemented by means of either the best-response or gradient-based updates exploiting the UE-specific and (or) group-specific pilots.
-Consequently, the distributed precoding designs with the best-response updates result in a steepest descent direction for the sum MSE minimization, which is inferior to its centralized design.
-However, the gradient-based update solves the sum MSE minimization as it is in a centralized design.
-Numerical results show that the distributed gradient-based precoding methods with group-specific pilots always yield the best effective performance.
-Moreover, all the proposed distributed precoding designs greatly outperform conventional cell-free massive MIMO precoding designs that rely solely on local CSI.
+Furthermore, the distributed precoding designs are implemented by means of either best-response or gradient-based updates exploiting UE- and/or group-specific pilots.
+Consequently, the distributed precoding design with best-response updates results in a steepest descent direction for the sum MSE minimization, which makes it inferior to its centralized implementation.
+However, the gradient-based update solves the sum MSE minimization as it would be in a centralized design.
+Numerical results show that the distributed gradient-based precoding design with group-specific pilots always yields the best effective performance.
+Moreover, all the proposed distributed methods greatly outperform conventional cell-free massive MIMO precoding designs that rely solely on local CSI.

 \appendices